OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:34

-While he was speaking, a cloud appeared and covered them, and they were afraid as they entered the cloud.
+While he was speaking, a cloud appeared and enveloped them, and they were afraid as they entered the cloud.

 ## Luke 9:35